 Preparing your daughter for her first gynaecologist appointment

-We talk to Dr Christilla Nevi, a gynaecologist at our clinic, about her holistic approach to adolescent wellbeing, paediatric gynaecology, and how to decide when to make an appointment for your daughter.
+We talk to Doctors Zoe Bellamy and Marguerite Anderson, GPs with special expertise and vast experience in gynaecology and women’s health at our clinic, about their holistic approach to adolescent wellbeing, paediatric gynaecology, and how to decide when to make an appointment for your daughter.

-Usually we can say between 15 and 20 years old but there is no hard and fast rule.
-Because each girl develops at her own pace the age at which she has her first consultation will vary.
+“I am often asked, “How old should my daughter be when she has her first gynaecology appointment?”
+My usual answer is between 15 and 20 years old but there is no hard and fast rule.
+Because each girl develops at her own pace the age at which she has her first consultation will vary” explains Dr Bellamy.

 What prompts that first gynaecology appointment?

-Young people can find lots of information on the internet or from friends or family, however it can be more reassuring and reliable to discuss it with a doctor.
+Young people can find lots of information on the internet or from friends or family, but it's always more reassuring and reliable to discuss it with a doctor."

 What should a girl expect at her first gynaecologist appointment?

-There needs to be a bond of trust between the mother, her daughter, and me, the gynaecologist.
-After all, a mother is entrusting her teenage daughter to my care, and so I, in turn have to fully respect the parent-child relationship while maintaining medical confidentiality.
+There needs to be a bond of trust between the mother, her daughter and her gynaecologist.
+After all, a mother is entrusting her teenage daughter to our care, and so I, in turn have to fully respect the parent-child relationship while maintaining medical confidentiality.”

 How to prepare your daughter for her first gynaecologist appointment

-Often during a consultation I’ll be able to work out what the appropriate prescription or treatment is – for example, prescribing a contraceptive pill.
-In certain cases it may be necessary to conduct an abdominal pelvic ultrasound or blood test.
+Often during a consultation I’ll be able to work out what the appropriate prescription or treatment is, such as prescribing a contraceptive pill.
+Sometimes an abdominal pelvic ultrasound or blood test is necessary.